 I met Kavitha, a chirpy girl with a winning smile, on the first day of the dropout survey carried out by volunteers of Child Rights and You.
 “School hogthira?”
 I asked, “Do you go to school?”
 She looked up and nodded, half-yes, half-no, then shyly turned away.
 “Tamil teriyuma?”
 I egged on.
 It turned out sheContinue reading “How can we get school dropouts to go back?”

 Behind the multi-storeyed IBM House that looms over Bannerghatta Road in Bengaluru is a maze of bylanes that form Sudarshan Layout.
 Families and their belongings spill out of the tiny one-storey buildings onto the narrow lanes.
 Most of the residents in the slums here have not studied beyond primary school and make a living asContinue reading “A silicon tide lifts many boats”

 When Jonathan Gil Harris flew to India after taking Hindi lessons in America, he did not expect to find he had learnt a language that no one in the country spoke.

 As a four-year-old, web cartoonist Grant Snider wanted to study dragons, dinosaurs and drawing, in that order.
 He still loves dragons and dinosaurs, but it is his drawings, sometimes whimsical, sometimes self-introspective, but always charming, that have endeared him to millions of fans worldwide.
-His weekly web-comic Incidental Comics explores puzzles of life, art, philosophy and parenting, through the eyes of an unnamed narrator.
-The following … Continue reading ‘Failure is real, and it’s much funnier than success’ – an interview with Grant Snider
+His web comic Incidental Comics explores life, art, philosophy and parenting.

 It’s a scene that unfolds at every party, event or marriage: the songs are raging item numbers of the moment, the moves are familiar and so are the costumes.